 - ISP staff will pick you up at the hotel with a bus and escort you to Lawrence.

 - Travel time from the airport to KU is about one hour.

-- When we arrive in Lawrence ISP staff will help you get checked into your dormitory.
+- When we arrive in Lawrence ISP staff will help you get checked into your housing.

-- You will be meeting your roommate and getting settled.
+- You will be meeting your roommates and getting settled.

 As a Kansai University student, you will have some options for housing and dining plans during your stay at KU.
 In addition to university run housing and dining, you now also have the opportunity to choose a privately run residence hall, Naismith Hall.
 You can choose a different option each term.
 No matter your choice, you will have approximately the same amenities such as laundry facilities, resident advisors who will help you adjust to life at KU, and activities planned specifically for your residence hall or floor/hallway.
 It is more likely that you will share a room with another Kansai student during the spring and summer.
 By fall, you should hopefully be able to room with other friends you meet at KU.